 Shaun, Blue, Joshi and Dylan x

-*** Please email the South Australian Adoption Law Reform Committe by the 30th March 2015 and tell them why the SA Adoption Act (1988) should be amended to allow single people and same sex couples the right to apply to adopt in South Australia.
+*** Please email the South Australian Adoption Law Reform Committee by the 30th May 2015 and tell them why the SA Adoption Act (1988) should be amended to allow single people and same sex couples the right to apply to adopt in South Australia.